-One thing you have to plan ahead of time is how you will decorate your rental home.
-Avoid making a lot of holes in the walls or other permanent changes to the property if you do not want expensive repairs after moving out, which you will be responsible for.
-Instead of hanging your decor using nails or screws, it would be better to use non-marking, removable fasteners instead.
-These hooks are capable of supporting varying weights and sizes and can easily be removed without damaging the wall.
+Another activity to raise your chances of getting your whole security deposit back is to be particularly careful when you decorate your rental home.
+Making more holes in the walls or making other permanent changes to the property can be the cause of more really expensive repairs after moving out, all of which you will be held responsible for.
+Instead of administering nails or screws to hang up your décor items, it’s better to use non-marking, removable fasteners.
+These hooks can hold items of various weights and sizes and can naturally be removed without damaging the wall.

-You can also use coasters or pads for your table legs, couches, and other heavy items to protect your floors when moving furniture.
-Floor damage is very common and is usually costly to repair.
-When you plan and have the right supplies on hand, you can avoid gouging or scraping floors or tearing carpets when you rearrange your furniture.
+Evaluate making use of coasters or pads underneath table legs, couches, and other large items to protect your floors while moving furniture in or out.
+Floor damage is quite common and excessive to repair.
+Though by planning and having the correct supplies, you can avoid gouging or scraping floors, or tearing carpet when moving furniture around.